 Delineation drilling began immediately, taking advantage of rig availability and advanced field planning.
 The decision to immediately appraise the field cut months, if not years, off the total development time.
 Eight production wells and two injection wells were drilled in 2001 using the Ocean Victory.
 The wells averaged 16 days per every 10,000ft drilled.
 The project went from discovery to production in just under 40 months.

-At the point of the field coming into production, it flowed at an average rate of 15,000 barrels of oil and 12 million cubic feet of gas per day.
-This eventually peaked at a rate in excess of 65,000 barrels of oil and 68 million cubic feet of gas per day in 2003.
+The wells flowed at an average rate of 15,000 barrels of oil (bpd) and 12 million cubic feet of gas per day (MMcf) at the start of production.
+This eventually peaked at a rate in excess of 65,000bpd and 68 million cubic feet of gas per day in 2003 and the oil production declined to approximately 12,500bpd in 2018.
 The production facility can accommodate additional incremental production if new discoveries are made in the region.

-Horn Mountain has been developed using a truss spar, making this the deepest free-floating dry tree system in the world.
-It is the second BP-operated floating production facility in the Gulf.
+Horn Mountain was developed using a truss spar, making it one of the deepest free-floating dry tree systems in the world.
 The truss spar design that the field uses is only the third of its type in the industry.

 Intec Engineering was contracted for the pipeline infrastructure.
 The lines were laid by Allseas’ vessel Solitaire.
 To carry out drilling operations, the rig facilities on the vessel were supplied by Helmerich and Payne.

-The spar is capable of supporting 14 dry trees.
+The spar can support 14 dry trees.
 The wells connect to the spar by means of a dual barrier riser system.
 This consists of a 9 5/8 internal riser set into a 12¾ outer riser.
 This was designed by ABB Vetco Gray.
 The large tensions from the deep waters are supported by 240ft-long by 12ft-diameter air cans.

 The completed spar hull sailed from Finland in April 2002 and arrived in the Gulf in late May.
 The topsides production facility and quarters packages sailed from Ingleside in early June.
 The spar hull and topsides facilities were mated in June.

 Oil is exported through Shell’s Odyssey pipeline system.
 Gas is transported throughout the 10in line to the Destin system operated by BP.
-The $600 million project is expected to result in ultimate recovery of an estimated 150 million barrels of oil and gas equivalent.
+The $600m project is expected to result in the ultimate recovery of an estimated 150 million barrels of oil and gas equivalent.